flutter/website/src/docs/reference/crash-reporting.md

 ## Disabling analytics reporting

-You can opt out of anonymous crash reporting and feature usage statistics from Flutter by running the following command.
+You can opt out of anonymous crash reporting and feature usage statistics from Flutter by running the following command:

 ```terminal
 $ flutter config --no-analytics